digitallyinduced/ihp/Guide/your-first-project.markdown

 ## 2. Hello, World!

-You now already have a working haskell app ready to be started.
+You now already have a working Haskell app ready to be started.

 Switch to the `blog` directory before doing the next steps: